All Episodes

 They want the devices to be less encrypted than they are now.

-That's just one phone, it's just a terrorist phone.
+That's just one phone.

-Who who in the world could not want us to find out what was on that phone to stop terrorism?
+Who in the world could not want us to find out what was on that phone to stop terrorism?

 You know, that's the position Apple finds themselves in.

-Having to uh explain this.
+He's having to explain this.

 It's a tough sell.

-Have to take a brief time out again, we'll continue after this, my friends.
+Have to take a brief time out again.

 If Mr. Trump is to be stopped, now is the time for leaders of conscience to say they will not and cannot support him and to do what they can to stop him.

-We understand that Mr. Trump would seek to use this to his benefit, meaning this uh editorial, and that he might succeed in using this to his benefit.
+We understand that Mr. Trump would seek to use this to his benefit, meaning this editorial, and that he might succeed in using this to his benefit.

 But what is the choice?